varvet/serenade.js/README.md

 ```

 If you're using jQuery, you can use jQuery's `append` function to append the
-document anywhere on the page.
+element anywhere on the page.

 ``` coffeescript
 $ -> $('body').append(result)